qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ![11_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/11_chart-builder.png#thumbnail-80)

 ### Reference Line
-If you choose to add a reference line, you can select from a number of options, including which axis you’d like the reference to appear on, whether that line should be fixed or dynamic in nature, and provide a label for the line itself.
+If you choose to add a reference line, you can choose from a number of options, including which axis you’d like the reference to appear on, whether that line should be fixed or dynamic in nature.
+You can also provide a label for the line itself.

 ![12_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/12_chart-builder.png#thumbnail-80)

 ### Combo Chart
 If you choose to create a combo chart, you will be asked to provide the column for your additional data, along with the chart type, axis and label.
 In the example below, we’ve added Units as a line chart along the X-Axis.
-You can add even more columns to this chart by clicking on the **+** icon.
+You can add even more columns to this chart by clicking on the ' **+** ' icon.

 ![13_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/13_chart-builder.png#thumbnail-80)